Global Brake PadsMarket Research Report 2026

 Brake Pads are components of brake systems used in automotive and other applications.
 Brake pads are friction materials which bound to the surface that faces the brake rotor and take the brunt of the frictional force necessary to stop the car.
 In a disc brake system, the brake pedal activates a hydraulic line which squeezes the calipers against the rotors of the car’s tires.
 Pads are positioned between the calipers and the rotors to absorb the energy and heat, and then provide enough grips to stop the car.

-This report contains market size and forecasts of Brake Pads in Japan, including the following market information:
+This report contains market size and forecasts of Brake Pads in India, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Brake Pads manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Brake Pads production and consumption in Japan
+This report also analyses and evaluates the COVID-19 impact on Brake Pads production and consumption in India

 Total Market by Segment: